 Also, in 2015, Interpol removed from the wanted list Nikolay Koblyakov, a Russian businessman and opposition activist, charged with corruption, whom Bulgaria refused to extradite to Russia.

-The Open Dialog Foundation provided consultations and/or carried out international advocacy campaigns with regard to the aforementioned cases.
+The Open Dialogue Foundation provided consultations and/or carried out international advocacy campaigns with regard to the aforementioned cases.

 Moreover, Interpol denied Malaysia’s request to issue a Red Notice against independent British journalist Clare Rewcastle Brown, who had been charged with ‘spreading false information’ and ‘committing activities detrimental to parliamentary democracy’.
 Len Homeniuk, a citizen of the USA and Canada, was held in custody in Bulgaria for approx. 2 months in connection with a Red Notice, issued by Kyrgyzstan on charges of corruption.
 In October 2015, Bulgaria refused to extradite Len Homeniuk.
 Currently, he is awaiting Interpol’s response to his appeal.